-Alternatives to Trading In Your Car
+Alternatives to Trading in Your Car

 Negotiate the Best Possible Price

 Don’t be afraid to negotiate the price with the car dealer before you buy the car.
-Prices of cars are definitely negotiable, and you may be able to negotiate the down payment amount, interest rate, or other terms.
-If you hate to haggle, check the car prices at a no-haggle dealer such as CarMax and compare them to check if they can offer you the best price.
+Car prices are definitely negotiable, and you may also be able to negotiate the down payment amount, interest rate, or other terms.
+If you hate to haggle, check the car prices at a no-haggle dealer such and compare them to see who can offer you the best price.

 However, a car takes the biggest hit of depreciation in its value over the first three years of its life.
 You may end up losing as much in resale value as you would save in interest when buying a used car, so be sure to do the math before signing on the dotted line.